jkunze/docker-arknoid/README.md

     $ docker compose build --no-cache arknoid
     $ docker compose run arknoid arknoid test
     $ docker compose run arknoid

+# LIMITATIONS
+In being a simplified interface to the Noid software, this script uses a fixed identifier template.
+As fo any Noid template, the algorithm runs out of identifier strings at a certain point.
+Newer, unlimited algorithms are under development and will be released to the ARK community, but there are no known plans to fundamentally change either this script or the Noid software.

 # OPTIONS
     -c on init, clear out any previous NAAN data